← Back to Home

 Service Improvement

-- Aggregate, anonymized usage statistics to improve the extension
+- Use aggregated or de-identified product usage statistics to improve the service

 - Identify and fix bugs